priscillaoclark/bv-bank-bias-testing/docs/run_bias_test_guide.md

    - Add `--verbose` flag to see more detailed logs (if implemented)
    - Check the console output for specific error messages

-2. **Check MongoDB Collections**:
+2. **Check JSON Files**:
-   - Use MongoDB Compass to inspect the collections
+   - Examine the files in the `db_files` directory and its subdirectories
-   - Verify that documents are being created correctly
+   - Verify that JSON files are being created correctly with the expected data

 3. **Examine Local Files**:
    - Check the JSON files in the `db_files` directory